 In the income approach, we utilized a discounted cash flow analysis, which involves estimating the expected after-tax cash flows that will be generated by the reporting unit and then discounting those cash flows to present value reflecting the relevant risks associated with the reporting unit and the time value of money.
 This approach requires the use of significant estimates and assumptions, including long-term projections of future cash flows, market conditions, and discount rates reflecting the risk inherent in future cash flows.
 In estimating future cash flows, we relied on an internally generated six-year forecast.
 For periods after the six-year forecast, we assumed a long-term annual revenue growth rate of 3.5% for all reporting units.
 Our forecast is based on historical experience, current backlog, expected market demand, and other industry information.
-Our discounted cash flow analysis assumed a 10.0% weighted average cost of capital ("WACC") discount rate for the Healthcare and Education and Life Sciences reporting units, a 14.0% WACC discount rate for the Business Advisory reporting unit, and a 13.0% WACC discount rate for the Enterprise Solutions and Analytics reporting unit.
+Our discounted cash flow analysis assumed a 10.0% weighted average cost of capital ("WACC") discount rate for the Healthcare and Education and Life Sciences reporting units, a 14.0% WACC discount rate for the Enterprise Solutions and Analytics reporting unit.